electronicsleep/SystemCapture/README.md

 # System Capture

-Golang application to capture system information when thresholds are reached.
+Simple Golang application to capture system information when thresholds are reached.

 Ever want to capture system info during a spike?
 This is for you.